-Vineyard practices for the winter and spring seasons.
+36 hours lecture; 36 hours activity; 72 hours total Vineyard practices for the winter and spring seasons.
 Class operates the NVC Student Vineyard, with an emphasis on practical applications of viticulture theory.
+Transfers to CSU only

 VWT-232 Vineyard Management